-Western Pleasure- Enter at the dec walls (not 1.
-Must be done in this

-Enter at the dog walk (not order.

-Gaited Horse judged) counterclockwise.
-1 st

-gait, 2 nd gait, 1 st gait, lope, 1 st 2.
-2-gait classes delete the

-gait, reverse direction to lope from the sequence.
+Western Pleasure- Enter at the dog walk (not 1.
+Must be done in this Gaited Horse judged) counterclockwise.
+1st order. gait, 2 nd gait, 1 st gait, lope, 1 st 2.
+2-gai 2-gait classes delete the lope from the sequence.

-clockwise and continue with

-1 st gait, 2 nd gait, 1 st gait, lope,

 1 st gait.
 Back is required.

-May be called for on the rail

-during the class or in the

-lineup.

-Reiner Rail Walk or 1 st gait 1.
-Horses are to move like

-Jog or 2 nd gait reining horses, not like

-Lope western pleasure horses.

-Must ask to stop & back 2.
-Must have completed

-Any gait may be extended one of the reining
+May be called for on the rail during the class or in the lineup.
+Reiner Rail Walk or 1 st gait Jog or 2 nd gait Lope 1.
+Horses are to move like reining horses, not like western pleasure horses.
+Must have completed Must ask to stop & back Any gait may be extended one of the reining patterns.

-They gut may be entended patterns.

 Pleasure Driving Walk 1.
-Must start class

 Normal Trot counterclockwise.

-Strong Trot Headers allowed.

-Rein Back

-Reinsmanship Walk 1.
-This is a pattern class.

-(driving equitation) Collected Trot Must use one of the ten

-Normal Trot patterns in the ISHSA

-Strong Trot rule book.
+Strong Trot 2.

-Rein Back Enter one at a time from

-the gate.

-Roadster Driving Start clockwise at the jog trot, 1.
-111000 00000 010000

-road gait, jog trot and reverse clockwise.

-to counterclockwise and 2.
-Must be done in this

-continue at the jog trot, road order.

-gait, trot at speed, jog trot to 3.
 Headers allowed.

-lineup.
-Rein Back is NOT

-allowed.

-anowed.
+Rein Back Reinsmanship Walk 1.
+This is a pattern class. (driving equitation) Collected Trot Must use one of the ten 1 patterns in the ISHSA Strong Tiot rule book.
+Rein Back ein Back 2.
+Enter one at a time f the gate.
+Roadster Driving Start clockwise at the jog trot, 1. road gait, jog trot and reverse clockwise. to counterclockwise and 2. continue at the jog trot, road gait, trot at speed, jog trot to lineup.
+Rein Back is NOT 3. order.
+Headers allowed. allowed.